tlee753/tlee753.github.io/_posts/2019-11-14-Keyboard-Shortcuts.md

 - `Ctrl + Tab` cycles through tabs moving to the right
 - `Ctrl + Shift + Tab` cycles through tabs moving to the left
 - `Ctrl + Shift + R` empty cache and reload
+- `Ctrl + Mouse Scroll` zooms in and out of a page quickly

 ### Linux Terminal
 - `Ctrl + l` runs a `clear` without adding anything to your `history`